rosieRRRRR/PQSEC/README.md

 7. Predicate evaluation order MUST follow the configured dependency graph and reference ordering defined by this specification.

-### 14.8 Privacy Predicate Semantics
+### 14.8 Privacy and Optional Evidence Predicate Semantics (Normative)

+This section defines deterministic refusal semantics for privacy-related predicates and optional evidence predicates.
+PQSEC MUST NOT infer, synthesize, or assume requirements beyond those explicitly defined by active policy.

+---

+#### 14.8.1 Privacy Predicate Semantics

 Privacy predicate satisfaction is defined as deterministic refusal rules derived exclusively from the active privacy PolicyBundle.

 PQSEC MUST NOT infer, assume, or synthesize privacy requirements.

 **Policy presence**

-1. If an operation requires a privacy policy, absence of an applicable privacy PolicyBundle MUST set **valid_privacy_policy = false**.
+1. If an operation requires a privacy policy, absence of an applicable privacy PolicyBundle MUST evaluate **valid_privacy_policy = false**.

 **Retention constraints**

-2. **valid_privacy_retention** MUST evaluate to true only if:
+2. **valid_privacy_retention** evaluates to TRUE only if:
    * the active privacy policy defines a retention rule applicable to the operation’s artefact class, and
    * the operation’s declared retention window does not exceed the